jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 European Investment Bank were hit with various types of cyberattacks, potentially exposing millions of customer records.

-*Image Description: A screenshot of the Lockbit Leak site claiming to have data from a breach of Banco De Venezuela.
-The image shows the Lockbit leak site with a listing of the compromised organization.*
+![Screenshot of the Lockbit Leak site claiming to have data from a breach of Banco De Venezuela]

 74%
 OF 130 GLOBAL